 The beautiful stems make a striking statement when planted en masse.
 Especially near a pond or water feature.
 They can also be used as a groundcover or vegetative screen.

-The plants grow near bush and wetlands throughout the world although they don’t have to be limited to wetlands and ponds.
+The plants grow near wet sites, bog gardens, bush and wetlands throughout the world although they don’t have to be limited to wetlands and ponds.
 They can be used on entryways in containers or pots arranged to mimic a border or short fence.

-In between the pots of scouring rush, variegated grass can be grown to show contrast and create an aesthetic effect.
+In between the pots of scouring rush, ornamental grass or variegated grass can be grown to show contrast and create an aesthetic effect.
 The textures, sizes, and shapes can blend in very well if the landscape is maintained.

-To curb its uncanny ability to spread everywhere, you can plant it in a container housed in a concrete patio.
-This takes away the plant’s ability to spread into the rest of your garden whilst maintaining a modernist look.
+To curb its uncanny ability to spread everywhere, you can plant it in a large container housed in a concrete patio.
+This takes away the plant’s ability to spread into the rest of your garden whilst maintaining a modern look.

 How Do You Get Rid of Horsetail in My Garden?

-All forms of horsetail plant grow best in poor, sandy, or graveling soil.
+All forms of horsetail plant grow best in poor, sandy, or gravelly soil.
 Some species need moisture and water while others are quite tolerant of drought.

 Horsetail is often categorized as a weed because of how aggressively it spreads.
 You need to know which horsetail species to have in your garden:

 - Equisetum hyemale has aesthetic qualities you might find pleasing.